nanobowers/cronic/README.md

 * 2013-08-01T19:30:00.345-07:00
 * 2013-08-01T19:30:00.34-07:00

+## Testing

+The testsuite from Chronic.rb was borrowed and used to validate Cronic.
+Due to the somewhat fragile nature of the Regex's and NLP techniques used, additional tests would be helpful.

+## Bugs

+There are four tests set to **pending** and three of them relate to known bugs.
+Two of these are reported and unfixed bugs in Chronic.rb, and one results from a daylight-savings time calculation difference between the Ruby and Crystal versions.

 ## Contribute

 If you'd like to hack on Cronic, start by forking the repo on GitHub: